 2018 Ballot Questions

-Voting and an Adequate Education is a fundamental right.
+Voting and an Adequate Education are fundamental rights.
 And while it’s each of our responsibility to make our voices heard, it is our government’s responsibility to ensure we can exercise these fundamental privileges.

 Election Day Registration